 Popular Career Options

-Individuals who get their certification as a make-up artist have many avenues to take after school.
-Students can start their work with cosmetic companies.
-They can also work on sets of motion picture studios.
-Additionally, individuals may work in theatrical productions, television and beauty salons.
+Individuals who receive their certification as a make-up artist have many options after graduation.
+Students may start their work with cosmetic companies or work on the sets of motion picture studios.
+Additionally, individuals may work in theatrical productions, television and in beauty salons.

 Career Outlook and Salary Information

-According to the BLS, makeup artists both in theater and performance made a mean annual wage of $60,830 in May 2014.
-For the same year, skin care specialists made a mean annual wage of $33,810.
-The BLS also states that the job outlook for these specialists from 2012-2022 is expected to grow by 40%.
-This is much faster than the average for all other occupations.
+According to the BLS, makeup artists both in theater and performance made a mean annual wage of $66,560 in May 2015.
+For the same year, skin care specialists made a mean annual wage of $35,300.
+The BLS also states that the job outlook for skincare specialists from 2014-2024 is expected to grow by 12%, which is faster than average for all other occupations.